 https://<PA_Admin_Host>:<PA_Admin_Port>/<reserved application context root>/oidc/cb.

-- Select one of the elliptic curve (ECDSA) algorithms as the OIDC ID Token Signing Algorithm and select the OIDC Policy to use for PingAccess administrative console authentication.
+- In the ID Token Signing Algorithm list, select one of the elliptic curve (ECDSA) algorithms, and in the Policy list, select the OIDC policy to use for PingAccess administrative console authentication.